Notifications from Aflac

 When to use the accelerated death benefit rider

 An accelerated death benefit is usually a lump-sum payment you can use in any way you’d like to help alleviate financial stress during your final years.
+In many cases, you must have a terminal illness to qualify for this benefit.
 Many people use the funds for:

 • Hospital bills